isomerpages/nlb-biblioasia/_oct-2006/Descendants of Dragons and Fairies: Vietnamese History Before French Colonisation.md

 Champa's relationship with its northern neighbour dated back many centuries.
 Historians have reconstructed interesting histories of inter-marriages and warfare taking place between the two polities over the centuries.
 One episode tells of how a Vietnamese princess, who was married off to a Cham ruler, was coerced to throw herself on her husband's funeral pyre after his death - a practice attuned to Hindu tradition.
 The Vietnamese were not prepared to see their princess go up in flames, so they sent an army to rescue her.
 The rescue attempt was successful, but relations between the two polities worsened as a result.
 As for the princess, after a brief fling with a Vietnamese intellectual, she ultimately opted for a reclusive life as a Buddhist nun.

 <img src="/images/Vol%202%20Issue%203/DragonsFairies/cham%20tower.jpg" style="width:50%;">
- <div style="background-color: white;">Cham Tower<i>Reproduced from The Champa Kingdom: The History of an Extinct Vietnamese Culture.
-All rights reserved, White Lotus Press, 2002.</i></div>
+ <div style="background-color: white;">Cham Tower.<i>Reproduced from The Champa Kingdom: The History of an Extinct Vietnamese Culture.</i> All rights reserved, White Lotus Press, 2002.</div>

 A seminal work on Champa is that by the late French historian Georges Maspero, and an English translation of the French text has been made available by Thailand's White Lotus Press.
 Entitled *The Champa Kingdom: The History of an Extinct Vietnamese Culture*, the book traces the history of the Cham from its beginnings to its final destruction in 1471, when Vietnamese armies sent by Le Thanh Tong overran the Cham capital of Vijaya.
 Thereafter, Champs was incorporated permanently as part of Vietnamese territory.

 #### **Late Imperial Vietnam: Division and Reunification**

 <img src="/images/Vol%202%20Issue%203/DragonsFairies/map%20of%20vietnam%20.jpg" style="width:50%;">
- <div style="background-color: white;">Map of Vietnam and its neighbours.<i> Reproduced from Nguyen Cochinchina: Southern Vietnam in the Seventeenth and Eighteenth Centuries.
-All rights reserved, Southeast Asian Program, Cornell University, 1998.</i></div>
+ <div style="background-color: white;">Map of Vietnam and its neighbours.<i> Reproduced from Nguyen Cochinchina: Southern Vietnam in the Seventeenth and Eighteenth Centuries.</i>  All rights reserved, Southeast Asian Program, Cornell University, 1998.</div>

 By the first half of the 16th century, the Le dynasty had weakened to such an extent that it fell victim to a usurper.
 In 1527, an official named Mac Dang Dung arranged the death of the reigning monarch Le Cung Hoang, and proclaimed himself emperor of a new dynasty and occupying the Le capital of Theng-long (modern-day Hanoi).
 After this debacle, surviving members of the Le enlisted the help of a powerful warlord named Trinh Kiem to restore their dynasty.
 In 1592, they finally succeeded in driving the Mac out of Thang-long.
 However, the Le found themselves at the mercy of Trinh Kiem's successors, who became known as the "Trinh Lords".
 The latter were the actual power holders.